-- Applicant must be a U.S. Citizen or Permanent Resident - Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - Official MCAT score (25 or higher is recommended) - o Official undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies - GPA of 3.0 or greater is recommended - Three letters of recommendation - Committee recommendation letters are accepted with all signatures - Recommendation letters must include your full name - Personal statement
+- Applicant must be a U.S. Citizen or Permanent Resident - Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - o Official MCAT score (25 or higher is recommended) - o Official undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies - GPA of 3.0 or greater is recommended - Three letters of recommendation - o Committee recommendation letters are accepted with all signatures - o Recommendation letters must include your full name - Personal statement - Personal Statements submitted from medical school admission are not accepted.
+A new career goals personal statement is required for MSBS-MS admission. - o Personal Statements must include your full name

-- Personal Statements submitted from medical school admission are not accepted.
-A new career goals personal statement is required for MSBS-MS admission. - Personal Statements must include your full name - University of Toledo College of Graduate Studies online application - Application Fee submitted at the time of online application - Please note: If you have already applied to the University of Toledo Medical School you must submit written authorization to the College of Graduate Studies in order for your medical school file to be accessed.
+- University of Toledo College of Graduate Studies online application - Application Fee submitted at the time of online application - Please note: If you have already applied to the University of Toledo Medical School you must submit written authorization to the College of Graduate Studies in order for your medical school file to be accessed.
 Please do not make this request until you have submitted your application and fee.

 Fall Term

 Course Course Name Credit Hours

 INDI5200 Cellular and Molecular Biology 11

 INDI5250 Human Physiology 3

-PUBH6000 Biostatistics THE UNIVERSITY OF
+PUBH6000 Biostatistics 3

-Total TOIFDO
+Total 17

+Spring Term

-Spring Term Course Name Credit Hours
+Course Course Name Credit Hours

-INDI5550
+INDI5550 Anatomy and Pathophysiology 3

-INDI5550 INDI6020 Anatomy and Pathophysiology 3 "On Being a Scientist" 1
+INDI6020 "On Being a Scientist" 1

-NERS5810
+NERS5810 Neuroscience 6

-PHYA6600 Neuroscience 20 / 1 2-2013 Catalog
+PHYA6600 Research Practicum 1

 PUBH6010 Public Health Epidemiology 3

 Total 14

+Total T HE UNIVERSITY OF

-Summer Term
+Summer Term HE UNIVERSITY OF

 Course Course Name Credit Hours

-INDI6980 Scholarly Project 9
+INDI6980 Scholarly Project

 Total 9

-D 40

-Program Total 40
+Program Total 1070

+1872

+2013 - 2014 Catalog